XiaZhang-sjtu/xiazhang-sjtu.github.io/_pages/about.md

 ======
 In my free time, I enjoy hiking, cycling and China classic dance.

 The furthest I rode was 100 kilometers in one night, and I ended up enjoying a beautiful sunrise.
 What's more, I have a strong interest in voluntary work.
 For example, I taught 100 primary school students the Heimlich Maneuver and cardiopulmonary resuscitation.
-In addition, I once served as a volunteer for the second China International Import Expo and worked 124 hours in this event.
+In addition, I served as a volunteer for the second China International Import Expo and worked 124 hours in this event.

 ![life_1](/images/life_1.jpg)